rsdoiel/antenna/archives/2025/home_2025.27.md

 ---

-## Amazon Prime Day Is Here!
-These Are the Home and Garden Deals Worth Your Money
+## New Deals Just Added!
+The Best Amazon Prime Day Sales on Home and Garden Gear

 date: 2025-07-08, from: Family Handyman Blog

 <p>Amazon Prime Day is back, and it's better than ever.
 Score four days of deep discounts on trusted brands across home, garden, tools and more.
 Here are some of our all-time favorite Family Handyman products, and they're on sale now!</p>
-<p>The post <a href="https://www.familyhandyman.com/list/amazon-prime-day-2025/">Amazon Prime Day Is Here!
-These Are the Home and Garden Deals Worth Your Money</a> appeared first on <a href="https://www.familyhandyman.com">Family Handyman</a>.</p>
+<p>The post <a href="https://www.familyhandyman.com/list/amazon-prime-day-2025/">New Deals Just Added!
+The Best Amazon Prime Day Sales on Home and Garden Gear</a> appeared first on <a href="https://www.familyhandyman.com">Family Handyman</a>.</p>

 <br>